banner

 I am a PhD student working at the Paris Brain Institute in the Aramis team, supervised by Stanley Durrleman.

-My work is focused on the modelling of neurodegenerative diseases.
-More specifically my research adresses the question of longitudinal subtyping in heterogeneous cohorts.
-In other words, I try to formalize a notion of typical subtypes in the progression of a disease and devise methods to discover and understand them in a variety of clinical settings.
-I use rigorous statistical frameworks to assess the robustness of discovered subtypes and make sure they are of clinical relevance.
-New methods blending the clinical insights of longitudinal studies with the dense information of high-dimensional data such as genetic or imaging data could greatly improve our knowledge about such disorders.
+I study the modelling of neurodegenerative diseases.
+More specifically my research focusses on the heterogeneity of clinical progression profiles in Alzheimer's Disease.
+In other words, I try to formalize longitudinal models and notions of typical subtypes in the progression of the disease and devise methods to discover and understand them in a variety of clinical settings.
+New methods blending the clinical insights of longitudinal studies with the dense information of high-dimensional data such as genetic or imaging data are among my current interests.
 Ultimately I hope that some of those tools will find their way to clinical use and be useful for tasks such as performing early diagnosis or designing better clinical trials.

 Here are some of the projects I partook in before starting my PhD.